ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course-small/loading-and-displaying-server-content.md

 ## Case Study: Building a Video Site

-To get a better understanding of how to build sites with dynamic content from the server, let’s consider a video site.
+To get a better understanding of how to build sites with dynamic content from the server, let's consider a video site.
 Every visitor to a video site sees the same layout, but nearly all of the videos that fill in that layout are unique to the user.
 So, for example, all users might see the recommended video section, but the videos in that section are different for each user, provided by a server.

 {{ image('/static/img/courses/advanced/image8.png', 624, 425, caption='A video site layout example') }}